 - Bring my own grocery bag (I’ve been hearing this since the early 80’s so I don’t know why people are still not on board with this), alternatively: demand a plastic bag ban in your country

 - Use unsweetened soy or oat milks and yogurts, most nut dairies require a ton of water to produce which makes them less sustainable (see NYT link below).
-Unsweetened is just a personal preference so I can decide how much sweetness to add myself
+Unsweetened is just a personal preference so I can decide how much sweetness, if any, to add myself

-- Vote for whoever has the greenest plans (though if they are racist, it’s a no from me)
+- Vote for whichever political party or candidate has the greenest plans (though if they are racist, it’s a no from me)

 - As of December 2020 the recipes I share here are vegan or vegetarian.
 I can’t promote the idea of ‘doing what you can’ to bring joy back to eating when that means buying cheap meat that was produced under horrifying conditions for animals and immigrant workers in slaughter-houses alike (both in the US and Europe), so here we are*